 Background – City Meetings with Briergate Property Owners and Business Owners

-In 2010, Briergate Business District property owners and business owners met with the Mayor, the Business and Economic Development Commission and staff to discuss their longstanding concerns about the lack of infrastructure in the district, including the absence of defined parking areas for businesses and customers, the presence of gravel along the side of the road infiltrating the City’s sewer system, frequent flooding, and poor lighting which posed safety concerns.
+In 2010, Briergate Business District property owners and business owners met with the Mayor, the Business and Economic Development Commission and staff to discuss their longstanding desire for infrastructure improvements in the district, such as curb, gutter, storm sewers, lighting, landscaping, gateway and wayfinding signage, as well as defined parking spaces for businesses and customers.

-In 2011, Briergate Business Association District (BBAD) was established by Briergate property owners and business owners to serve as the organizing entity responsible for advancing the core goals of the Strategic Plan and to work with the City to address the needs of the district businesses.
+In 2011, Briergate Business Association District (BBAD) was established by Briergate property owners and business owners to serve as the organizing entity responsible for advancing the core goals of the Strategic Plan and to work with the City to address the needs of businesses in the district.

 Briergate District Accomplishments 1999 - 2014